IGalat/tapper/README.md

 In practice it aims to do a lot more and is more flexible.
 Here are some of the advantages:

-- Cross-platform.* Your scripts will work on across devices, and you don't need to learn separate tools for each platform.
+- Cross-platform.
+Your scripts will work on across devices, and you don't need to learn separate tools for each platform.
-- Python-native, thus convenient for larger macros.
-Have you ever tried to write a serious script on `autohotkey`?
 - Easy to learn API, convenient for both simple and complex scripts.
 - Responsiveness when rapidly typing or clicking.
 - Per-window or otherwise conditional hotkeys.
 - Suppressing the key that triggered the action. (surprising how commonly this is absent in other tools)
 - Built-in suite of convenient, well-tested command functions.

-For now - win32 and limited linux capabilities *

 ## Example